 A large part of shooting accurate distances with a golf rangefinder is being able to actually see – and hit – the flag.
 This is where both optics and displays make a huge difference.
 The optics of a rangefinder are the proverbial eyes that allow you to see both near and far.
 Unless the optics are crystal-clear, it can be hard to find and lock on to your target.

 The display is the portion of the rangefinder that actually relays the distance that you’ve shot.
 The best displays we tested were red but offered the ability to switch to black in different lighting scenarios.
+If you can’t see the display numbers, a rangefinder is rendered useless.
+This is why the internal display is so crucial to a great rangefinder.

 The combination of optics and the display is what allows you to confidently see, visualize and understand how far you have to the flag.
 The best rangefinders in this regard are the Nikon COOLSHOT PROII Stabilized and Bushnell Pro X3.